Queenstown Air Activities

 Adventure Hot List Inspiration

 Queenstown isn't short of opportunities to get you up among the clouds.
-And if you had to pick just one place from which to get a bird's-eye-view surely this is it – soaring snow-capped mountains, glittering lakes, dramatic canyons and ice-blue braided rivers weaving intricate patterns across the landscape.
+And if you had to pick just one place from which to get a bird's-eye-view, surely this is it with soaring snow-capped mountains, glittering lakes, dramatic canyons and ice-blue braided rivers weaving intricate patterns across the landscape.

 The enterprising Queenstown folk have devised a variety of ways to get you looking down.
 Some simply place emphasis on unrivalled scenery immersion, sometimes with added extras.
 Scenic flights

 and ballooning, for example, may well see you picnicking on a mountain top or enjoying a champagne breakfast.

 At the opposite end of the scale are those companies whose sole intention is to get your heart racing as you're launched from a cloud-piercing pinnacle for a paraglide or even chucked from a plane for a terminal velocity tandem skydive.
 Whatever your intention, as long as it involves getting airborne, Queenstown

 For the ultimate in serene and scenic then a hushed dawn glide over the Queenstown countryside in a hot-air balloon is just the thing.
 The family run Sunrise Balloons can make that particular dream a reality, gently floating you over the majestic Remarkables and LOTR sites as the world wakes up beneath you.
 Once you've landed back on solid ground you're treated to a champagne breakfast to celebrate the moment.

 What's the difference?
 Hang gliding involves holding a bar as you fly stretched out belly-down while paragliding is flying in a seated postion under a parachute.
 In case you can't quite make up your mind which to go for Coronet Peak Tandems